 - Win a pub quiz – This one might take some serious dedication because the chances of winning a pub quiz first time round are slim.
 But if you're tactical about your team (you're going to need a couple of geographers, a history buff, a scientist and a couple of all-round knowledge geeks) you'll seriously improve your chances.

-- Make it to a 9am lecture after a night out - You'll probably end up falling asleep in the back row, but with tuition fees setting you back over £9,000 a year, there's no way you're missing one single minute of those precious contact hours.
+- Make it to a 9am lecture after a night out – You'll probably end up falling asleep in the back row, but with tuition fees costing eye-watering amounts each year, there's no way you're missing one single minute of those precious contact hours.

-- Actually learn how to reference - Whether it's Harvard or MHRA, referencing's a minefield - and you'll be surprised how many people make it to final year without a clue how to do it.
+- Actually learn how to reference – Whether it's Harvard, MHRA or otherwise, referencing is a minefield – and you'll be surprised how many people make it to final year without a clue how to do it.
 Nail it as soon as possible, and save yourself countless hours of stress.
-But beware you might end up becoming the go-to reference guru on your course!
+But beware you might end up becoming the go-to reference guru on your course.

-- Do an internship - Get some real life experience in the work place with a summer internship.
-Just make sure you're getting paid for your time, but if you find yourself on an unpaid internship, check out our guide to supporting yourself financially.
+- Do an internship – Get some real-life experience in the workplace with a summer internship.
+We hope you get paid for your time, but if you find yourself on an unpaid internship, check out our guide to supporting yourself financially.

-- Host a dinner party - Only proper grown-ups have dinner parties, right?
-You'll actually have a lot of fun attempting to rustle up a fancy meal for your mates, even if it's literally just spag bol.
+- Host a dinner party – Only proper grown-ups have dinner parties, right?
+You'll actually have a lot of fun attempting to rustle up a fancy meal for your mates, even if it's literally just pasta and sauce.
 You could even take it in turns to host dinner parties, Come Dine With Me-style.

-- Invent your own cocktail - One thing you'll learn at uni is that cocktails are seriously expensive. £7 for five sips!?
-Get inventive and try making your own cocktails at home with the random bits of alcohol left over from pre-drinks - you could invent something amazing.
+- Invent your own cocktail – One thing you'll learn at uni is that cocktails are seriously expensive. £7 for five sips!?
+No thank you.
+Get inventive and try making your own cocktails at home with the random bits of alcohol leftover from pre-drinks – you could invent something amazing.

 - Prank your housemates – Whether you go big and paper their room in tinfoil or go sneaky and peel the labels off all their tins, pranks are a staple part of university life.
 But if you're dishing them out, don't be surprised when you end up on the receiving end too.